JonasGreim/US-headquarter-locations/README.md

 ### Notes
 - The Wikidata websearch is different from the API search (a little bit better)
 - Tried out also [dbpedia](https://www.dbpedia.org/) -> same problems as with the wikidata api
-- Tried out also to ask chatgpt to generate the data completely -> wrong headquarter coordinates
+- Tried out also to ask chatgpt to generate the data completely -> wrong headquarters coordinates